Lady Irwin College: History

 In 1928, the All India Women's Conference began to raise funds for the college.
-The college has an illustrious ancestry and was established under the patronage of Lady Dorothy Irwin, wife of Lord Irwin, Viceroy of India and the Maharanis of Baroda and Bhopal, Sarojini Naidu, Rajkumari Amrit Kaur, Annie Besant, Kamala Devi Chattopadhyay, Margaret Cousins and Sir Ganga Ram Kaula to name a few in 1931.
+The college was established in 1932 under the patronage of Lady Dorothy Irwin, wife of Lord Irwin, Viceroy of India and the Maharanis of Baroda and Bhopal, Sarojini Naidu, Rajkumari Amrit Kaur, Annie Besant, Kamala Devi Chattopadhyay, Margaret Cousins and Sir Ganga Ram Kaula.

+Hannah Sen (1894–1957) was a Baghdadi Jewish woman.
+She was the founder of the Lady Irwin College in Delhi in 1932.
+Sen served as the director of the college until her retirement in 1947.
+An existing building on the grounds of Lady Irwin College is named after her.

 The buildings of the college campus have been classified and protected as heritage sites.

 The college shifted to its current campus at Sikandra Road in 1938.
-Till 1950, it was managed by the All India Women's Education Fund Association, after which it got affiliated to the University of Delhi, and honours degree courses were introduced in the college.
+Until 1950, it was managed by the All India Women's Education Fund Association, after which it became affiliated with the University of Delhi, and honours degree courses were introduced in the college.

 Motto

 The aphorism "Vidya Hi Seva" (lit.
 'Education is Service') is read beneath the crest of the College emblem.

 During the pre-independence period, along with Lady Dorothy Irwin, Mahatma Gandhi and Rajkumari Amrit Kaur were amongst the other revolutionists who participated in the struggle by the way of emancipation of women.
 The college came up in 1931, but during the course of developments, Rajkumari Amrit Kaur and M.K.
 Gandhi exchanged letters over the finalisation of the motto for the emblem.
 Discussing how "knowledge itself is service" against "service itself is knowledge", Gandhi gave a green signal for the previous one.
 The teaching learning transactions true to the motto, endeavour to inculcate a sense of knowledge to serve through carefully designed outreach experiences.